iluwatar/java-design-patterns/clean-architecture/README.md

   - Architectural Style
 ---

+## Also known as

+* Hexagonal Architecture.

 ## Intent of Clean Architecture.

 The clean architecture is a software design architectural style which ensures the software application is easy to understand, maintainable and can be extend easily as per business requirement.

-## Detailed Explanation of Chain of Responsibility Pattern with Real-World Examples
+## Detailed Explanation of Clean Architecture Pattern with Real-World Examples

 Real World.